leslieAppl/AppRunner/AppRunner/README.md

     Fixed Polyline Implementation on ShowRouteVC

     0425
-    Add delete log and delete all on RunLogVC
+    Added delete log and delete all on RunLogVC
+    Set Core Data relationship property's "Delete Rule" as "Cascade"